top of page

 A weekend at a cottage or a water edge is a favourite summertime for many Canadians.
 This is where we let our minds drift over the water with the fluidity of thoughts and emotions.

-Water is what we use and not what it is in our daily lives.
+Otherwise, water is what we use and not what it is in our daily lives

-This is also where I forge my thoughts in my mother tongue, in which water is a prominent figure of the female gender.
-It is also where I am keenly aware of two water molecule trades; polarity and propensity to excitement.
-Life as we know it depends on them.
-The first one allows for all biochemical processes down to individual cells and the functioning of our minds and nerve system.
-The second one, the thermal storage capacity, maintains not only the temperature of our body in a narrow range of living conditions but also our whole planet.
+This is also where I forge my thoughts in my mother tongue, in which water is the prominent figure in the female gender.
+While up there, I am intensely aware of the two hidden water molecule marvels - polarity and propensity to wide-range excitements.
+The first one allows for all biochemical processes in each living cell and the work of my mind and nerve systems.
+The second one, the thermal storage capacity, maintains my body and our planet's temperature in a narrow range of living conditions.

-Since she is in me, in my head more than anywhere else, there is no way out.
+There is no way out since she is in me, in my head, more than anywhere else.
 It is like a lover for life.
 Running away is not an option; ignoring her?
 Well, you know how it goes.

 People used to say: “water is life,” and worshiped her for the life nursing quality.
 Her life-threatening ferocity is harder to understand.
 She soaks up the sun quickly and deeply and then easily gets carried away.
 That’s when all bets are off.
 To travel far, people had to learn throughout their lifetimes how to read her face to see what was coming.
 Let me tell you, it’s hard.
 Her face can reveal as much as it can hide.